prabhat-ranjan50/prabhat-ranjan50/README.md

 - 👋 Hi, I’m Prabhat Ranjan
 - 👀 I’m interested in Web Development and Coding.
-- 🌱 I’m currently learning DSA and Machine Leaning.
+- 🌱 I’m currently learning DSA.
 <!-- - 💞️ I’m looking to collaborate on ... -->
 <!-- - 📫 How to reach me ... -->